gchq/stroom-docs/content/en/docs/glossary.md

 Stroom has its own built in IDP or can be configured to use a 3rd party IDP.

+## IP Address

+The Internet Protocol address, e.g. `192.168.0.1`.
+Typically an IP address is assumed to be an IPv4 address.

 ## JSON

 **J**ava**S**cript **O**bject **N**otation is a file/data format for storing/transmitting structured data.